When thinking about a potential agenda item topic, you should aim for it to be all, or at least some, of the following...

 There are certain issues where people are keen to hear the views of nurses.
 For example, assisted suicide has caused great deal of debate in the public arena.
 The public has an interest in what we have to say and are prepared to take notice of our views and opinions.

 Be realistic about what you want to debate.
 It's more valuable to debate something where our resulting actions can make a difference.
-One nurse for every patient may be your dream, but adequate staffing on the ward is a more realistic goal.
+One nurse for every patient may be your dream, but safe staffing on the ward is a more realistic goal.
 It's up to you to check action hasn't already taken place.

 National uniforms for everyone!
 While nursing staff in England's ears might prick with interest, members in Scotland, Wales and Northern Ireland will be quick to point out that they already have national uniforms.
 But that's not to say a uniform debate is off the table.
 Members from the three countries could contribute to a debate by sharing their experiences.